AhmedMAnwar/enterprise-tasks/README.md

 Reports:
 _________________

-- Go to report -> you will find two file reports
+- Go to report -> you will find two file reports.
+You can access the report directly from this link https://htmlpreview.github.io/?https://github.com/AhmedMAnwar/musala-soft-task/blob/main/report/emailable-report.html